deis/workflow/src/quickstart/provider/azure-acs/install-azure-acs.md

 ## Create New Azure Storage Account

-It is recommended to have a storage account for the operational aspects of running DEIS (i.e. holding images, Disaster Recovery, Backup).
-This storage account can be passed as parameters during the helm install on the next step.
-Replace the SA_NAME variable with a unique name for your storage account and execute these commands.
+It is recommended to use a dedicated storage account for the operational aspects of Workflow, which includes storing slug and container images, database backups, and disaster recovery.
+This storage account is passed as parameters during the `helm install` command in the next step.
+Replace the `SA_NAME` variable with a unique name for your storage account and execute these commands.
 ```
 $ export SA_NAME=YourGlobalUniqueName
 $ az storage account create -n $SA_NAME -l $DC_LOCATION -g $RG_NAME --sku Premium_LRS